Jean-Claude Van Damme: Early 1970s to 1980: Martial arts and first film appearance

 In 1979, he had an uncredited role in André Delvaux's Woman Between Wolf and Dog, a Belgian-French drama film starring Marie-Christine Barrault, and Rutger Hauer.

-In 1980, Van Damme caught the attention of Professional Karate Magazine publisher and editor Mike Anderson and multiple European champion Geert Lemmens.
+In 1980, he caught the attention of Professional Karate Magazine publisher and editor Mike Anderson and multiple European champion Geert Lemmens.
 Both men tabbed Van Damme as an upcoming prospect.
 Van Damme retired from competition in 1982.

-During his early life, Van Damme sold flowers in restaurants, and got a loan to open a gym to save some money before his move to the United States.
+During his early life, he sold flowers in restaurants, and got a loan to open a gym to save some money before his move to the United States.
+Aptly titled California Gym, it was opened in 1979 and catered to "karate, dancing, aerobics, bodybuilding – everything".
+Van Damme adds that "I wrote special training programs for people, and it was a very upbeat atmosphere with music".
+At its peak, California Gym was making $15,000 per month; "when I decided to sell my gym my father thought I was crazy.
+He said, 'What the hell are you doing?
+You have the best gym in Brussels.
+You have a sports car, a beautiful apartment, you're making so much money that you can have anything you want — and now you're going to sell your business and go to America'.
+He was very upset".